mkm17/powerautomate-actions-extension/README.md

 <br />
 <br />

-## **3. Copy entire action from community blogs.**
+## **3. Copying actions from community blogs.**

-It is possible to copy all actions stored on the page as well as a single action using copy button.
-Please check [our article about bulb presence](https://michalkornet.com/2023/04/25/Bulb_Presence.html) as the reference.
+- Copy all actions stored on a page
+- Copy individual actions using the provided copy button
+- Check out [our article on bulb presence,]("https://michalkornet.com/2023/04/25/Bulb_Presence.html)," for a reference.

 ![Copy Actions from blog](/images/CopyItemsFromBlogAndSaveOnFlow.gif)

 <br />
 <br />

-## **4. Store actions in a more persistent way.**
+## **4. Storing actions in a more persistent manner.**
 Copy actions from My *Clipboard Section*.

 [Copy Actions from My Clipboard](/images/CopyMyClipboardActions.gif)